jianqiucao/EE367L/Lab7/Lab7.md

       1. Define more types of packets (in **main.h**): `PKT_DNS_REG`, `PKT_DNS_REG_REPLY`, `PKT_DNS_REQ`, `PKT_DNS_REQ_REPLY`.
       2. Add a new command to the system manager (in **man.c**): Specifying and registering a domain name of a host.
       3. Create the DNS server (implemented in **dns.c** and **dns.h**): Similar to a switch node.
       4. Use a configuration file which contains the DNS server node.
+Create a new node-type for the DNS server (e.g. 'D'), and modify the **net.c**.

     - Part 2 – Host can ping a remote host using the remote host’s domain name